atacanpolat/hello-world/README.md

 # hello-world
 hello github
 hello github. this is my first edit.
+Its nice to be on github!